-For Non-Network Benefits, you must notify the Claims Administrator or Personal Health Support before obtaining prosthetic devices that exceed \$1,000 in cost per device.
-If the Claims Administrator or Personal Health Support is not notified, Benefits will be reduced to 50% of Eligible Expenses.
+For Non-Network Benefits, you must obtain prior authorization before obtaining prosthetic devices that exceed \$1,000 in cost per device.
+If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.

 Reconstructive Procedures